 Food and recovery assistance

-WFP provides life-saving food assistance for more than 1.6 million people in the DRC, including vulnerable IDPs, and conflict-affected host communities as well as to 134,000 refugees from South Sudan, Central African Republic, Burundi and Rwanda.
-Where possible, WFP distributes cash and vouchers rather than food commodities.
-This supports local economies and encourages post-conflict recovery and dietary diversification.
-Returnees are supported at an early recovery stage through Food for Work and Food for Assets programmes.
+WFP supports more than 1.6 million people, including vulnerable IDPs, conflict-affected host communities and 134,000 refugees from South Sudan, Central African Republic, Burundi and Rwanda.
+Where possible, WFP distributes cash and vouchers rather than food.
+This boosts local economies and encourages post-conflict recovery and dietary diversification.
+The early recovery of returnees is supported through Food for Work and Food for Assets programmes.

 Purchase for Progress

-Since 2010 WFP has been strengthening smallholder farmers’ capacity to produce and trade through a Purchase for Progress (P4P) programme run with the Food and Agriculture Organization of the United Nations (FAO).
-P4P includes trainings on agricultural techniques and organization, literacy to promote women’s role in the communities, construction of agricultural infrastructure and roads rehabilitation.
-It also enables farmers to connect with markets and traders, and engage in commodity bulking and collective marketing.
+Since 2010 WFP has worked to enhance smallholder farmers’ capacity to produce and trade through a Purchase for Progress (P4P) programme run with FAO.
+P4P includes trainings on agricultural techniques and organization, literacy to promote women’s role in the communities, construction and rehabilitation of infrastructure.
+It also enables farmers to connect with markets and trade collectively.
 In 2016 P4P expanded to North Kivu province.

-WFP’s Emergency School Feeding programme provides meals in more than 550 schools often located near IDP sites in North and South Kivu, Katanga, Tanganyika, Equateur and Ituri .
-The meals improve the nutrition of vulnerable students and increase school attendance, thereby lessening the risk for young people to be enrolled by armed groups.
+WFP’s Emergency School Feeding programme provides meals in more than 550 schools often located near IDP sites in North and South Kivu, Katanga, Tanganyika, Equateur and Ituri.
+The meals improve the nutrition of vulnerable students and increase school attendance, thereby lessening the risk for young people to be recruited by armed groups.

-In areas in which acute malnutrition affects more than 10 percent of the population, WFP provides supplemental nutritional support to malnourished children under five years of age and pregnant and breastfeeding women.
+In areas in which acute malnutrition affects more than 10 percent of the population, WFP provides supplemental nutritional support to malnourished children under 5, and pregnant and breastfeeding women.
 The objective is to reduce maternal and infant mortality and to prevent malnutrition-related developmental disorders.